wickett/continuous-delivery-class/README.md

 knife cookbook site download poise (gunzip and put in cookbooks) knife cookbook site download poise-service (gunzip and put in cookbooks)
 ```

-## Turning it all off

-To stop all the containers,

-`docker-compose down`